Release Date: Available now

 BMW iX: Release and pricing

 The BMW iX xDrive 40 arrived towards the end of 2021, but that isn't heading to the U.S. anytime soon.
-Instead American drivers will have to wait for xDrive50, which is currently slated for a March 2022 launch.
+Instead American drivers will have to wait for xDrive50, which arrived in mid-2022.

 BMW iX: Design and interior

 The BMW iX has already turned some heads with its questionable exterior design.
 Particularly when you compare it to the smooth and curved edges on a lot of other all-electric SUVs.

 It's a lot more rough and angled than some people might like, but fortunately the interior of the car is a totally different story.

 In typical electric vehicle style BMW has included a a large touchscreen control panel, alongside a panoramic sunroof that features electrochromic shading.
 In other words you can flick a switch to either tint or clear the glass, as your needs see fit.
 It's not a trick you see on a lot of cars, but it is something we'd like to see more of.

 Powered front seats are heated, and are available in leather, faux leather, or microfiber cloth.

 BMW iX: Power and performance

 The iX xDrive 40 and iX xDrive 50 are BMW's first ever electric SUVs, and both will be seriously powerful.
 Both cars are expected to offer all wheel drive as standard, with a single motor on each axle.

 The entry-level xDrive 40 will produce 296bhp (240 kW) and will be able to handle the 0-62 mph sprint in a little over 6 seconds, while the even beefier xDrive 50 will serve up 493bhp (370kW) and reach 62 mph in under 5 seconds.